Generative AI in Finance Services - 10 Proven Use Cases

 A UK high street bank leveraged Kortical’s platform to build a machine learning model that beat traditional credit scoring.
 The model was able to predict credit default better to the point it caught 83% of bad debt not caught by credit score while refusing loans to the same number of customers.

-- Automated document processing: Generative AII elevates RPA capabilities of automating routine tasks and to also summarize financial documents, contracts, and reports.
-It can understand context, extract relevant information, and even summarize content, thus streamlining document management workflows that were previously labor-intensive.
+• Automated document processing: Generative AI extends RPA by summarizing financial documents, contracts, and reports.
+It can extract context, identify relevant fields, and streamline document workflows that were previously labor-intensive.

 INDUSTRY EXAMPLE: